kirit93/python_training/README.md

 This repo holds the Python notebooks and other files needed for this training.
 We'll be covering Pandas, specifically -
 * Loading and saving data to and from DataFrames
+* Dataframe manipulations
+* Data descriptions and aggregations
-* DataFrame transformations
+* Grouped aggregations
-* Grouping and aggregation
+* Sorting and filtering
+* Table joins
+* Advanced statistical methods
+* Transforming dataframes
-* Visualization
+* Visualizing data

 ## Prerequisites